defaye/opengraph-builder/README.md

 # OpenGraph Builder
-OpenGraphBuilder helps you setup OpenGraph meta-tags
+Builder helps you set up OpenGraph meta-tags

 This plugin is designed to be used in view templates and is a simple wrapper for specifying OpenGraph meta-tags.